Fabbrico

 Fabbrico (Reggiano: Fâbrich or Fâvrich; locally Fàvregh) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 60 km northwest of Bologna and about 25 km northeast of Reggio Emilia.

 Fabbrico borders the following municipalities: Campagnola Emilia, Carpi, Reggiolo, Rio Saliceto, Rolo.

+Economy

+From 1934 to 1959 was built the agricultural tractor Super Landini, which achieved a great commercial success.